pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 (or whichever port your bookmarks API is on)

-- Start your React app
+- Start the React app in a different terminal tab.

 ### Landing Page/Index